submission001/anonymoussubmission_automl/multimodal_text_benchmark/README.md

 **Note:** PromptCloud released the original version of the data from which the version of this dataset in our benchmark was created.

+**Task:** (Regression) Predict the sale price of items sold on the website of the retailer JC Penney based on miscellaneous information on the product page like its title, description, rating, etc.

 ## pop